5 Days in Phuket

 Saphan Hin

-A breezy coastal park in Phuket Town with ocean views, a Chinese temple, gardens, and sports facilities.
+A relaxed coastal park in Phuket Town with sea views, a Chinese temple, and a genuinely local atmosphere.

 Thao Thep Krasattri and Thao Si Sunthon Monument